 2000+ nautical miles to go!

 Night flight at 12,500 ft over the eastern Pacific Ocean.
 I took advantage of the stronger tail winds at higher altitudes but endured temperatures well below freezing.
 The walls of my cockpit are only 0.040" thick aluminum sheet with no thermal insulation.
 I am loosing the battle to stay warm and reminiscent of my passage over the Greenland ice cap.
 No twinkling stars or lights from aircraft above or ships below can be seen.
 It is a sensory deprived experience.
 Every 30 minutes or so the blood red moon occasionally is visible through stratified clouds.
-My hope of seeing the familiar lights of San Francisco are dashed as the fog bank extends hundreds of miles off the coast.
+My hope of seeing the familiar lights of San Francisco are dashed as the fog bank extends hundreds of miles off the coast of California.
 San Francisco radio, my reassuring communications link across the Pacific, is now booming in to my headset as I approach the North American continent.
 ETA: 3:30 am, California time.

 The longest over water route in the world is the stretch between Hawaii and the U.S. mainland.
 If you run in to trouble, there are no alternate landing locations unless you return to Hawaii or fortuitously land on an aircraft carrier.
 The flight planning, weather conditions, and readiness of the aircraft and pilot need to be perfect.